Kingxukai/linux/Documentation/trace/boottime-trace.rst

 Since kernel command line is not enough to control these complex features, this uses bootconfig file to describe tracing feature programming.

-Options in the Boot Config
+Options in the woke Boot Config
 ==========================

-Here is the list of available options list for boot time tracing in boot config file [1]_.
+Here is the woke list of available options list for boot time tracing in boot config file [1]_.
 All options are under "ftrace." or "kernel." prefix.
-See kernel parameters for the options which starts with "kernel." prefix [2]_.
+See kernel parameters for the woke options which starts with "kernel." prefix [2]_.

 ..
 [1] See :ref:`Documentation/admin-guide/bootconfig.rst <bootconfig>`